usegalaxy-eu/website/_posts/2019-01-19-rna-seq-workshop-belgrade.md

 ![Feedbacks stickers](/assets/media/2019-01-19-rna-seq-workshop-belgrade.jpg)

-Thanks Nevena and Vlada for the invitation and the sightseing ❤️!
+Thanks Nevena and Vlada for the invitation and the sightseeing ❤️!

 ### Check out more activity about this event